adas1gupta/Leetcode/Stack/Min-Stack/README.md

  - Use a second stack to keep track of the minimum.
  - When you pop, make sure to adjust the minimum tracker to be the top of the minimum tracking stack.
     - If the minimum tracking stack is empty, simply reset to infinity.

+ - Just be confident.
+Utilize a second data structure to keep track of the  minimum.
+You'll be fine.

 ## 🧪 Code
 See `solution.py`